-Coined by Greek business theorist Chris Argyris, double-loop thinking is the process of modifying your goals or decision-making rules based on the results of experience.
+Coined by business theorist Chris Argyris, double-loop thinking is the process of modifying your goals or decision-making rules based on the results of experience.
 The first time we make a decision or attempt a task, we are engaged in single-loop thinking.
 If we then question our assumptions, biases, mental models, or approach, we’re using double-loop thinking.
 The latter allows you to update your priors and learn more rapidly.

 How to collaborate positively

 When it comes to conversations about ideas, there are at least four types of actors: